TableTime: Reformulating Time Series Classification as Training-Free Table Understanding with Large Language Models: Related Work

 \subsection{Time Series Classification}

-Time series classification has received significant attention both in academia and industry \cite{ismail2019deep,liu2024generative}.
-Traditional methods initially centered around distance-based methods, such as Dynamic Time Warping (DTW) \cite{DTW} combined with K-Nearest Neighbors (K-NN), are effective in handling the temporal distortion present in time series data.
-In response to the limitations of distance-based methods, ensemble approaches were introduced to enhance classification accuracy.
-For example, Hive-Cote \cite{cote} is an ensemble learning algorithm that improves accuracy by combining multiple feature transformations and classifiers through hierarchical voting.
-These ensemble techniques offer more robust performance by capturing diverse aspects of the data.
-With the advent of deep learning, more sophisticated models began to outperform traditional methods.
-Early architectures like Fully Convolutional Networks (FCN) \cite{FCN,InceptionTime} and Recurrent Neural Networks (RNN) \cite{rnn} directly learned hierarchical representations from raw data.
-More recently, models like InceptionTime \cite{InceptionTime} have leveraged deeper networks with multi-scale convolutions, significantly improving the ability to capture complex patterns across different time scales.
-Additionally, Transformer-based models~\cite{informer,cheng2023formertime} have emerged as powerful alternatives by capturing long-range dependencies and global context more effectively, further advancing the performance.
+Time series classification has attracted considerable attention in both academia and industry \cite{ismail2019deep,liu2024generative}.
+Early approaches primarily relied on distance-based methods, such as Dynamic Time Warping (DTW) \cite{DTW} in combination with K-Nearest Neighbors (K-NN), which are effective in addressing temporal distortions in time series data.
+To overcome the limitations of these methods, ensemble techniques were introduced to improve classification accuracy.
+For instance, HIVE-COTE~\cite{cote} is an ensemble learning algorithm that enhances performance by combining multiple feature transformations and classifiers through hierarchical voting, offering a more comprehensive and robust representation of time series characteristics.
+With the advent of deep learning, more sophisticated models began to surpass traditional methods by automatically learning hierarchical features from raw data.
+Early deep learning architectures, such as fully convolutional networks~\cite{FCN} and recurrent neural networks~\cite{rnn}, demonstrated notable improvements in capturing local and sequential dependencies.
+More recently, models like InceptionTime~\cite{InceptionTime} have employed deeper networks with multi-scale convolutions, significantly improving the ability to recognize complex patterns across varying time scales.
+Additionally, Transformer-based models~\cite{informer,cheng2023formertime} have emerged as powerful alternatives, excelling at capturing long-range dependencies and global context, and further pushing the boundaries of time series classification performance across diverse application domains.